Gwen Stefani And Blake Shelton Accused Of ‘Playing Dirty’ On ‘The Voice’

 The Hollywood Gossip questioned if Stefani has “gone too far” in using her romance to get ahead on the singing competition as well.
 Questions about her alleged use of her romance with the country crooner arose when she seemed to “imply the contestants can get the best of both worlds” because of her romance with Shelton, according to the media outlet.

 The allegations took place when Ashley sang “Let Him Fly” by Patty Griffin, getting chair turns from Stefani, Alicia, and Shelton.
 Stefani offered a new enticement by claiming that if Ashley chose her, then the contestant would get access to both lovebirds.
-However, that unusual ploy failed, with Ashley picking Shelton over Stefani.
+However, that unusual ploy failed, with Ashley choosing Shelton over Stefani.

 But is there another reason beside winning when it comes to all that flirting between the lovebirds on air?
 Radar Online reported that after finding love on a previous season, the couple is earning an “exceptional bonus” to flaunt their romance on the show.